hapax/hapax.github.io/assets/chuzenji.md

 Perhaps life is more than an island of order in a sea of chaos.
-Jeremy England, a brilliant young professor of physics at MIT, has suggested the converse: life is not the island of order, but a surface phenomenon which has evolved to *dissipate order with maximum efficiency*.
+Jeremy England, a brilliant young professor of physics at MIT, has suggested the converse: life is not the island of order, but the waves lapping at the shore which gradually dissolve the landmass into the ocean, a surface phenomenon which has evolved in accord with thermodynamics to *dissipate order with maximum efficiency*.
 He calls this "dissipation-driven adaptation".

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />